Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 ## Update Google Cloud Nightscout platform
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Update to latest release

-This is how you can update the menus, commands and packages on your virtual machine.
+We update the Nightscout on Google Cloud platform in order to add functionality and fix issues.
+This is how you can update the menus, commands and packages of your virtual machine to the latest.
 This is not about updating Nightscout.
 If you want to update Nightscout, please have a look at [this](./update_nightscout.md).
+If you have not completed the [installation](./GoogleCloud.md), please complete it first.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 Select "Update platform" from the Google Cloud setup submenu.
 You can then check the status page to confirm that your setup has been [updated](./GC_ReleaseNotes.md).
 <br/>